smeredith/smeredith.github.io/_posts/2025-11-03-pop-os-on-cave.md

 I love the hardware, but Google stopped supplying updates for this model.
 So I installed Pop!_OS 24.04 on it, and it works great.

-Even the speakers work, which was not true when I tested the previous version of the OS.
+The touchscreen is very bright and readable.
+The camera works fine.
+The sound is pretty good, but the microphone does not work.
+The battery life is good enough, considering its age.
+Bluetooth works.
+The touchpad works.

-It has 4GB RAM and the installer configured an 8.3GB swap file.
+It has 4 GB RAM and the installer automatically configured an 8.3 GB swap file.
 This has been fine.
 Don't expect miracles, but browsing with Chrome works at least as well as it did on the machine when it had ChromeOS.
 And I enjoy flipping the keyboard around and reading PDFs in portrait mode like a magazine.